SanteonNL/shared-care-planning/input/pagecontent/usecase-enrollment.md

 # Enroll patient in home monitoring

-A cardiologist, Janique de Boer, from Hospital X diagnoses heart failure for patient Jean Jacques van Putten and explains about home monitoring with Zorg bij jou and gets implied consent from Jean Jacques to enroll him in this.
+A cardiologist, Caroline van Dijk, from Hospital X diagnoses heart failure for patient Patrick Egger and explains about home monitoring with Zorg bij jou and gets implied consent from Patrick to enroll him in this.

-Janique make a (service-)request for 'home monitoring' in the EHR and clicks on the 'share request'-button to enroll Jean Jacques.
+Caroline make a (service-)request for 'home monitoring' in the EHR and clicks on the 'share request'-button to enroll Patrick.

+<b>Careplan</b>

 A pop-up window appears.
-In this window, a CarePlan can be selected, but for Jean Jacques, no CarePlan was found, so Janique gets some questions concerning Jean Jacques identification, the related conditions and other relevant information.
-This is used to create a new (Shared) CarePlan.

-The pop-up window now displays more checks/questions.
+In this window, a CarePlan should be selected from a dropdown menu; for Patrick there are no known Careplans, therefore Caroline can only pick 'create new Careplan' from the dropdown menu.
+Basic information about Patrick, his name and BSN number, are shown in the window and a multi-select menu appears with all Conditions known for Patrick in the EHR.
+Caroline selects relevant conditions for the CarePlan from the list, in this case heart failure, COPD and Eczemia.
+She also indicates that heart failure is the one she is ordering home monitoring on.
+Zorg bij jou is the default party to perform home monitoring on heart failure and is auto-selected in a dropdown.
+She clicks 'Next'.

+<b>Criteria</b>

-The pop-up window now displays more checks/questions.
-Janique checks with Jean Jacques if all criteria for enrollment are met: he has a smartphone, he reads email on smartphone, he can install apps on smartphone, he is proficient in Dutch language and that he is in possession of scales and a blood pressure meter.
-The checks are evaluated by Zorg bij jou and Zorg bij jou accepts
+The Careplan is created in a matter of seconds.
+The pop-up window now displays more checks/questions based on the selection of heart failure to perform home monitoring on with Zorg bij jou.
+Caroline checks with Patrick if all criteria for enrollment are met: he has a smartphone, he reads email from his smartphone, he can install apps on his smartphone, he is proficient in Dutch language and that he is in possession of scales and a blood pressure meter.
+Caroline clicks on checkbox 'validation of pre-requisites completed' and clicks 'Next' again.

+<b>Further information and complete request</b>

-With selection of the CarePlan, Janique can now provide further information in a questionnaire required for the enrollment process.
-For the patient: name (Jean Jacques van Putten), gender (male), date of birth (12-7-1956) and contact information (phone-number 06-12345678 and e-mail address jj.van.putten@gmail.com) is populated; heart failure is selected from the conditions known in the CarePlan; and, requestor (Janique de Boer from Hospital X) and performer (Zorg bij jou) details are populated.
+Within a matter of seconds the checks are evaluated by Zorg bij jou.
+Caroline has to do one final step and validates the auto-populated information in the form of a questionnaire required to complete the enrollment process.
+For the patient: name (Patrick Egger), gender (male), date of birth (12-7-1956) and contact information (phone-number 06-12345678 and e-mail address p.egger@gmail.com) is populated; and, requestor (Caroline van Dijk from Hospital X) details are populated.

-The name and requester information are populated automatically.
-The condition can be selected from a dropdown; since heart failure is the only condition known for Jean Jacques, the dropdown is also populated automatically.
-Since Zorg bij jou is the only organization where home monitoring is performed for Hospital X, also the performer is selected automatically.
+Caroline cliks on "Complete request" and the request is sent to Zorg bij jou including all the information provided.

+<b>Monitoring</b>

-Janique has to click “Order” and the “Task” is sent to Zorg bij jou including all the information provided.
-Zorg bij jou automatically accepts the tasks and provides a direct task status update, so Janique can see that the task is received and subsequently accepted.
+As all information is provided, Zorg bij jou automatically accepts the tasks and provides a direct task status update, so Caroline can see that the task is received and subsequently accepted.

-Janique monitors the task in the EHR and sees that a few days later the status of the Task is updated to “in progress”, meaning that Jean Jacques has downloaded and started to use the monitoring app.
+Caroline monitors the task in the EHR and sees that a few days later the status of the Task is updated to “in progress”, meaning that Patrick has downloaded and started to use the monitoring app.